STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_pytorch/README.md

 For the first step of this tutorial, the Nucleo board (with the expansion board and adapter board mounted on top) and MEMS Studio can be used to collect multiple data logs for each of the activities.

-1. Mount the X-NUCLEO-IKS4A1 expansion board on top of the NUCLEO-F401RE board and connect it to a USB port of your computer.
-Do not plug any sensor adapter board in the DIL24 socket if it hosts a sensor with the same I2C address as the LSM6DSO16IS sensor already available on the expansion board, as a clash of addresses does not allow the firmware to work correctly.
+1. Mount the X-NUCLEO-IKS4A1 (or X-NUCLEO-IKS5A1) expansion board on top of the NUCLEO-F401RE (or NUCLEO-U575ZI-Q) board and connect it to a USB port of your PC.
+Do not plug any sensor adapter board in the DIL24 socket if it hosts a sensor with the same I2C address as the LSM6DSO16IS (or ISM330IS) sensor already available on the expansion board, as a clash of addresses does not allow the firmware to work correctly.

     ![Nucleo setup](images/nucleo_setup.png)

-2. Flash the `DataLogExtended.bin` firmware in the `Projects/NUCLEO-F401RE/Examples/IKS4A1/DataLogExtended/Binary` folder of the X-CUBE-MEMS1 package to enable communication between MEMS Studio and the sensor (this can be achieved simply by copying the *.bin* file to the board mass storage).
+2. Flash the `DataLogExtended.bin` firmware in the `Projects/NUCLEO-F401RE/Examples/IKS4A1/DataLogExtended/Binary` folder of the X-CUBE-MEMS1 package (or look for the equivalent folder for the boards being used) to enable communication between MEMS Studio and the sensor (this can be achieved simply by copying the *.bin* file to the board mass storage).
+The firmware can also be directly flashed from MEMS Studio, using the dedicated `Firmware Programming` section.

 3. Open MEMS Studio, under `Connect`, select `Serial` as `Communication type` and the serial port the board is connected to as `Communication port`, and then press `Connect`.
-Then, if not already showing, select `LSM6DSO16IS` under the `Accelerometer sensor` dropdown menu and press `Select`.
+Then, if not already showing, select `LSM6DSO16IS` (or `ISM330IS`) under the `Accelerometer sensor` dropdown menu and press `Select`.

     ![MEMS Studio connect](images/mems_studio_connect.jpg)